-In order to be eligible for services in the Student Health Service office, all full-time undergraduate and graduate students in the PA Medicine, Athletic Training, Exercise Physiology, Post Bacc Nursing, Physical Therapy, and Occupational Therapy programs, pay a health fee each semester.
+In order to be eligible for services in the Student Health Service office, all full-time undergraduate and graduate students in the PA Medicine, Athletic Training, Exercise Physiology, Post Bacc Nursing, Physical Therapy, and Occupational Therapy programs, pay a health fee for fall and spring semesters.

-Phone: (218) 723-6282 Fax: (218) 723-5953

-studenthealthservice@css.edu

-PA program instructional faculty, the Program Director, or the Medical Director may not provide medical care to students enrolled in the program.
+Phone: (218) 723-6282 Fax: (218) 723-5953 studenthealthservice@css.edu PA program instructional faculty, the Program Director, or the Medical Director may not provide medical care to students enrolled in the program.
 Students are encouraged to identify a primary care provider and home clinic for medical services.